signalogic/SigSRF_SDK/mediaTest_readme.md

 1Q 2018:  SigSRF and mediaTest software reached a milestone, now in use or deployed with more than 20 customers.

-<a name="DemoLimits"></a>
+<a name="SDKFunctionalLimits"></a>
-# Demo Limits
+# SDK Functional Limits

-mediaMin and mediaTest demo functionality is limited as follows:
+pktlib, voplib, and streamlib versions in the SDK are functionally limited as follows:

    1) Data limit.
-Processing is limited to 3000 frames / payloads of data.
+Processing is limited to 30000 frames / payloads of data.
 There is no limit on data sources, which include various file types (audio, encoded, pcap), network sockets, and USB audio.

    2) Concurrency limit.
 Maximum number of concurrent instances is two and maximum number of channels per instance is 2 (total of 4 concurrent channels).

-If you need an evaluation demo with an increased limit for a trial period, [contact us](https://github.com/signalogic/SigSRF_SDK#DocumentationSupport).
+If you need an evaluation demo with relaxed limits for a trial period, [contact us](https://github.com/signalogic/SigSRF_SDK#DocumentationSupport).

 # Other Demos